SiaFoundation/siad/doc/api/index.html.md

 curl -A "Sia-Agent" "localhost:9980/daemon/alerts"
 ```

-Returns the alerts of the Sia instance.
+Returns the alerts of the Sia instance sorted by severity from highest to
+lowest.

 ### JSON Response
 > JSON Response Example